Relationships & Their Spiritual Significance

 Through the gateway of feeling your hopelessness lies true and justified hope;

-Through the gateway of accepting the lacks of your childhood
+And through the gateway of accepting the lacks of your childhood

 lies your fulfillment now.